carsayao/MNIST-mlp/README.md

 Changed `train.py` to read directly from file.
 Shuffling arrays loaded from `dat` files might've cause some issues.

 Need to work on why this confusion matrix is not working.
 Should start looking at places I modify `predictions`.

+Read in all with `memmap`, then take a random sampling of the data.